ryuichiueda/slides_marp/advanced_vision/lesson10e.md

 - LLM part: Llama (Large Language Model Meta AI)
     - Output tokens to be input into the Action De-tokenizer below
 - Action generation: "Action De-tokenizer" (The implementation is unclear.
-Can you read the code?)
+Should we read the code?)

 ---